samanklesaria/special_sauce/_posts/2024-02-18-Testing-with-Julia.md

 instantiate
 ```

-From here on out, it you can test with
+From here on out, you can test with

 ```julia
 ] activate test